Medikenji/Meesterproef/Documentatie/taken.md

 - Customer -> GameManager -> Player <- OAT sharing orders code, actually no clue how technical this is
 - Scene communication (the burger minigame should result in a burger of x type being placed in the OAT)
 - Minigames
-    - Object orientated so its easy to add to
+    - Global functionality to manage which order a minigame returns and its quality
     - Burger stack
     - Fry catcher
     - Shake shift